 In a nutshell, a second charge mortgage is a loan that is taken out where the lender secures a charge, or mortgage against your property.
 To qualify for a second charge mortgage you must already have a first mortgage secured against your property.
 Also, as with other mortgages, your property is at risk of repossession in the event of non-payment.

 A second charge mortgage doesn’t have to be just for property related purposes.
 They can be used to raise funds for most legal purposes including paying off existing loans/credit cards and reducing your monthly outgoings, home improvements, a car purchase, school fees, holidays, gift to children etc. The term of the loans is typically between 5 - 25 years.

 Many people will use a second charge mortgage as a way of raising funds if they already have a competitive mortgage in place and don’t want to remortgage.
 Another reason could be that if you were to remortgage you may incur hefty early redemption charges when you settle your current first mortgage.
 Using a second charge mortgage avoids this.

 At The Second Mortgage Company we have around 600 loan products to consider when assessing your application.
-Our lenders comprise of Financial Conduct Authority regulated banks and specialist lenders.
+We are second mortgage brokers and our lenders comprise of Financial Conduct Authority regulated banks and specialist lenders.